 War and science fiction, not a bad combination.
 Lots of enjoyable films have come out of mixing those ingredients> Films like Starship Troopers (1997), Independence Day (1996), and of course, the well-loved modern classic The Edge Of Tomorrow (2014).
-The Tomorrow War is reminiscent of all those films which, if you are a new movie, that’s pretty good company.
+The Tomorrow War is reminiscent of all those films that represent excellent company if you are a new movie.
 The problems with this movie begin when, after borrowing all the best ideas from all those other sources, it tries to marry them to a purely sentimental narrative involving the corniest, most sentimental, totally contrived feeling narrative about appreciating what’s right in front of you and getting a second chance in life.

-Don’t get me wrong, I can appreciate a little old-fashioned sentimentality, and there is nothing wrong with a story about the love between a father and his daughter.
-In fact, I am as sentimental as the next guy, maybe more, and there’s nothing wrong with corniness if it is done well.
+Don’t get me wrong, I can appreciate a bit of old-fashioned sentimentality, and there is nothing wrong with a story about the love between a father and his daughter.
+I am as sentimental as the next guy, maybe more, and there’s nothing wrong with corniness if it gets done well.
 The thing is, this emotional subplot almost completely hijacks the entire film so that the action thriller part becomes the subplot, and the sentimentality takes center stage instead of the other way around.
-This film leans way too hard into sentimentality IMO.
+This film leans way too hard into nostalgia IMO.
 The writing rises to the challenge with weak dialogue during parts that call for something memorable.
 The Tomorrow War tries like hell to conjure some heart but fails to achieve that goal.
-One more thing, that final fight scene where father and son battle the gigantic alien ‘queen’ was meant, I am sure to give this film a memorable and heart-warming finish< but ends up being way over the top and way too long.
+One more thing, that final fight scene where father and son battle the gigantic alien ‘queen,’ I am sure to give this film a memorable and heart-warming finish, but ends up being way over the top and course too long.
 I couldn’t shake the feeling this was a story created by the committee and not the heartfelt creation of an earnest mind.
-This, to me, is where the film blows it, and I am sure many of you have opinions of this film far less kind than I am here.
+This contrived sequence is where the film blows it, and I am sure many of you have opinions of this film far less kind than I am here.
 If the film’s creators had not insisted on interjecting this overpowering sentimentality into the film, we might have a pretty good sci-fi war movie on our hands.
 Whether you think the film’s shortcomings are forgivable or not is up to you, dear reader.

 The Tomorrow War actually does a pretty good job portraying the harsh realities of modern warfare into the 21st century and just how scary being in urban combat against an unknown enemy in unfamiliar territory can be, and just how suddenly fatal.
-Following the modern trend, like most action/thrillers these days, the film does make liberal use of CGI, which means a good chunk of this ‘live-action movie is actually animated.
+Following the modern trend, like most action/thrillers, the film makes liberal use of CGI, which means a good chunk of this ‘live-action movie is animated.
 Like it or not, you may also enjoy it, because this is a trend that, as far as I can tell.
 Will be with us for at least a few more years, maybe decades.
-Besides, the aliens in this are truly nightmarish, a memorable synthesis of anthropoid and insect that is truly disturbing.
-Add to that they are tough and challenging to harm, and almost everything proof.
+Besides, the aliens in this are genuinely nightmarish, a memorable synthesis of anthropoid and insect that is truly disturbing.
+Add to that they are tough and challenging to harm, and almost everything is proof.
 They are like the equivalent of a fast-moving spider and a tank combined.
-What a waste of some truly frightening creatures
+What a waste of some genuinely frightening creatures